zerocracy/judges-action/README.md

 If you are interested in this plugin, better wait for a few weeks until it's stable version 0.1.0 is released.

+First, get a free authentication token from [zerocracy.com](https://www.zerocracy.com) and add it as `ZEROCRACY_TOKEN` [secret][secrets] to your repository.

-Add this `zerocracy.yml` file to your GitHub repository at the `.github/workflows/` directory
+Then, add this `zerocracy.yml` file to your GitHub repository at the `.github/workflows/` directory
 (replace `foo` with the name of your team):